-The Tuesday, April 2, agenda includes presentations and panel discussions covering the purpose of conservation finance, tools and structures, lessons from water markets, and public-private partnership lessons from Wyoming.
+The Tuesday, April 2, agenda included presentations and panel discussions covering the purpose of conservation finance, tools and structures, lessons from water markets, and public-private partnership lessons from Wyoming.

-On Wednesday, April 3, there will be a tour of a proposed mitigation bank on the Pathfinder Ranch near Alcova and lunch at the ranch.
-The tour is currently full.
+On Wednesday, April 3, participants toured a proposed mitigation bank on the Pathfinder Ranch near Alcova.

 Hosts and sponsors

-The Forum on Conservation Finance is hosted by:
+The Forum on Conservation Finance was hosted by: